juvielone/BroadTrack/README.md

 ## 6. Out of Scope (Post-MVP)

-- Finance approval layer for reimbursements *(Finance is read-only in MVP)*
+- Finance approval layer for reimbursements _(Finance is read-only in MVP)_
 - Automated payroll or payment processing
 - Invoicing and billing to clients
 - Mobile app (native iOS/Android) — MVP is web-based
 - Third-party integrations (accounting software, HR systems)
 - Advanced reporting and analytics dashboards
+- Add quick snapshot for tech and auto tag them, easier sorting for asbuilt and reference

 ---